math-blocks/math-blocks/design/05_checking_work.md

 may also be valid steps that the system cannot find a path between.
 This usually means that the user is skipping steps.

+Some of the rules are able to determine what mistake a user made.
+For example, when adding the same number to both sides of the equation, if the user fails to add the numbers correctly, there's a rule that can detect this.
+This is different from most rules which can either be applied or not.

 ## Future Work

 - More rules: logarithms, absolute value, series and sequences, limits, etc.
+- Detect more mistakes: adding fractions incorrectly, distributing subtraction or negative numbers incorrectly, etc.
 - Investigate "big steps" which encompass multiple smaller rules as a way to reduce the size of the search tree
 - Fallback check for when no search path can be found